General battle advice

 Sucking in the enemy

 In the battle there may be some enemies that fail to come after you.
-You'll then have to go and seek them out after the main fighting - perhaps taunting them into chasing you back to an ambush spot.
+You'll then have to go and seek them out after the main fighting - perhaps provoking them into chasing you back to an ambush spot.
 That can be fun of course, but obviously the main battling will be all the more intense if you can get most enemies to join in for one concerted attack.
 If you're continually finding that some enemies are failing to get sucked into the fighting when using a particular battle plan, try driving through or near them to get their attention beforehand, or pause somewhere along your way.
 Give them more chance to pick up and follow the scent, so to speak.
 It's usually quite easy to get most covies heading your way, though they may sometimes only arrive in a relatively slow trickle.
 Try different drive-in routes to your defence location, and you may find that some result in better battling than others.

 Releasing the lifeboat group